 When vegan chef Sofia Banks decided to launch a plant-based powder cheese business, she’d hoped it would be a salve, allowing her to recoup some of the cost sunk in her last venture, a café she’d been pressured to shut down last fall after mounting transphobic harassment.
-However, once again, things are not auguring well for the chef, who says that the branding and packaging of her product has been lifted by a company that recently entered the Canadian vegan food retail space.
+However, once again, things are not auguring well for the chef, who says that the branding and packaging of her product have been lifted by a company that recently entered the Canadian vegan food retail space.

 “It’s so hard to do things as a trans woman.
 I’m just constantly facing these obstacles,” Banks tells Eater.
 “I’m like, ‘Great, I’m going to open up a café.’
-And then ‘Oh, no, wait, people are leaving me dead animals, and I’m fleeing my home because my life is in danger.’
+And then, ‘Oh, no, wait, people are leaving me dead animals, and I’m fleeing my home because my life is in danger.’
 And then, I’m like, ‘Okay, we’re going to try retail where we don’t have a face to the business,’ and then it’s like, ‘Oh, okay, people are just gonna steal from us.’
 I’m so tired of just constantly having the door kicked down on me as a marginalized person in the food industry.”

-Banks’s vegan e-commerce cheese business, Vegan Canteen, dons the same name (but in English) as the café she operated in Val-David, an hour outside of Montreal.
+Banks’s vegan e-commerce cheese business, Vegan Canteen, dons the same name (but in English) as the café she operated in Val-David, an hour outside Montreal.
 The restaurant had been open for only seven weeks when Banks decided she could no longer endure the remarks, vandalism, and threats levied her way, which included dead birds being left at her restaurant’s doorstep, community members boycotting her business because of her trans identity, and a fire being lit to her neighbour’s car in the middle of the night (which Banks believes was intended for her).
 She and her partner packed up their things and headed out west — to British Columbia.

 Banks was cued to the lookalike packaging after one of the stores that carries her product sent her an Instagram link saying, “This kind of looks like your packaging.”
 When Banks pored over Plantworthy Food’s marketing assets, she recalled thinking it was suspicious: “Don’t tell me you didn’t do your homework.
 If you’re going to start a business and launch a vegan cheese in Canada, you’re probably going to look around at what other companies are doing.”
 Eater found that a cursory Google search for “vegan powder cheese Canada” returns Vegan Canteen’s homepage as a first hit.